 WHO SHOULD CONSIDER THIS CERTIFICATE PROGRAM?

 This certificate program is ideal for individuals who are interested in careers in private accounting or certified public accounting.
 It is designed for people who hold an undergraduate degree in business.
-It is also appropriate for individuals with undergraduate degrees in other disciplines who are interested in pursuing a Master of Business Administration.
+It is also appropriate for individuals with undergraduate degrees in other disciplines who are interested in pursuing a Masters of Business Administration.

 Courses in this series offer an in-depth exploration of specific issues within the field of accounting, as well as topics of current interest to students and instructors.